Maternal, Newborn and Child Health Educator

 • Encourage families to prevent and appropriately respond to childhood illnesses, such as diarrhea, acute respiratory infections, and malaria

-• Engage/work with fathers and other relatives to support mothers and children in improving their health and wellbeing
+• Engage and work with fathers and other relatives to support mothers and children in improving their health and well-being

 Along with their primary work assignment, Volunteers may be involved with school clubs, youth programs and extracurricular activities.
 MNCH Volunteers integrate Peace Corps Rwanda’s Cross Sectoral Program Priorities into their health and secondary activities, which, depending on the needs of the community, can include gender equity, HIV/AIDS & STI prevention, malaria mitigation and food security.

 During Pre-Service Training (PST), MNCH Volunteers will spend 12 weeks living with a local family and participate in training on technical, cross-cultural, language, medical, and safety and security aspects within the rural Rwandan context.
 As a Trainee, Peace Corps staff will support you throughout PST and assess your progress to determine if you have successfully achieved the necessary competencies before swearing-in as a Peace Corps Volunteer.

 Peace Corps Rwanda promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in Rwanda and you will have the opportunity to co-implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.